cartrawler/cartrawler.github.io/docs/android/inpath/implementationSteps.md

  class VehicleCharge (
-   var chargeDescription: String? = null, // The localized description var taxInclusive: String? = null, // Is tax included? var includedInRate: String? = null, // In this inpath payload use case this is always 'true' var purpose: String? = null, // Internal Purpose code var calculation: String? = null, // Reserved as "BeforePickup" var amount: Double? = null, // The amount of charge
+   var chargeDescription: String? = null, // The localized description var taxInclusive: String? = null, // Is tax included? var includedInRate: String? = null, // In this In Path payload use case this is always 'true' var purpose: String? = null, // Internal Purpose code var calculation: String? = null, // Reserved as "BeforePickup" var amount: Double? = null, // The amount of charge